 There are a variety of ways to find the right Learning Management System solution:

-- Ask for a recommendation;
+- Ask for Learning Management System recommendations;

-- Compile an RFP (Request for Proposal) with all the requirements determined and send it to the LMS vendors;
+- Compile an eLearning RFP (Request for Proposal) with all the requirements determined and send it to the LMS vendors;

 - Reach out to an LMS market analyst or a software advice company;

-- Read other people’s reviews and testimonials.
+- Read other people’s LMS reviews and testimonials.
 We recommend such reliable websites as Capterra, G2 Crowd, Talented Learning, LMS.org, LMS demos etc.

 Stage #4.
-Evaluating Learning Management System Solutions
+Learning Management Systems Comparison

-We recommend attending online Demonstrations of the products during which all the points of interest will be covered.
+We recommend attending online Demonstrations of the LMS products during which all the points of interest will be covered.
 As practice shows, a 45-min Demo with an LMS Expert is much more valuable than a self-directed 30-day Learning Management System trial.

 Who should attend the Learning Management System Demo?